*this post contains affiliate links...

 Our youngest daughter moved into her own apartment in June and asked Mr. DIY to make her a Queen size Farmhouse bed.

-He stopped everything and got right on it.
+and got right on it.

 This bed requires a moderate level of skill to make and not for beginners.